-To determine if these things are needed, you need to know these rules:
+To determine if you need these things, you must know these rules:

 What if the total settlement and net recovery exceeds $15,000?
 This requires court approval of the settlement and minor guardianship of their property

-If the whole settlement is equal or greater than $50,000, court approval is needed for the settlement, and minor guardianship, of the property if net recovery is more than $15,000.
-The court will require a Guardian Ad Litem unless a guardian of the property has been appointed and has no adverse interests to the minor.
+If the whole settlement is equal or greater than $50,000, then the court needs to approve the settlement and minor guardianship of the property.
+The court will need a Guardian Ad Litem unless the court appoints a guardian of the property that has no adverse interests to the minor.

-These rules remind us that when settling a personal injury claim for a minor you have to stand up for the little guys, figuratively and literally.
+These rules remind us that when settling a personal injury claim for a minor, you have to stand up for those who can’t represent themselves.

 Source: HCBA Lawyer Magazine